Taj Mahal Quartzite

 The two most-asked-about premium white quartzites at the yard, compared head-to-head — origin, field, vein, translucency, hardness, finish, application and cost, with a decision guide for kitchens, vanities and backlit installations.

-Read the comparisonTaj Mahal · In the Yard
+Read the comparisonTaj Mahal · Current Lots

 Taj Mahal,